 National tomato potato psyllid and zebra chip surveillance (MT18008)

-What’s it all about?
+What was it all about?

-Tomato potato psyllid (TPP) is one of the world’s most destructive horticultural pests.
-This is because the psyllid acts as a vector for the bacterium Candidatus Liberibacter solanacearum (Clso), which is associated with ‘zebra chip’ disease and ‘psyllid yellows’ in solanaceous plants.
+TPP is one of the world’s most destructive horticultural pests because the psyllid acts as a vector for the bacterium Clso, which is associated with ‘zebra chip’ disease and ‘psyllid yellows’ in solanaceous plants.
 In 2017, TPP was detected in Western Australia after establishing in Norfolk Island in 2015 and in New Zealand in 2006.